 Can a Homeowner Be Liable for a Contractor's Injuries?

-A homeowner might be legally responsible when a contractor gets hurt while renovating or repairing the property.
+A homeowner might be legally responsible when a contractor gets hurt on their property.

-As discussed above, a homeowner has an obligation to provide a reasonably safe workplace for the workers.
+Homeowners have a general duty to keep their property reasonably safe for contractors.
 But some courts interpret that obligation differently when a homeowner actively monitors a construction project.
-If the homeowner gives instructions to the workers about how and when to perform certain work, the homeowner might unknowingly take on an obligation to ensure the overall safety of the workers.
+If a homeowner gives instructions to laborers about how and when to perform certain work, the homeowner might unknowingly take on an obligation to ensure the overall safety of the workers.

-For example, imagine a homeowner instructs a group of painters that a certain type of scaffold could be used to perform work on a certain portion of a home.
-If the workers use the scaffold and it collapses, the homeowner may be liable for the resulting injuries.
+For example, let's say a homeowner directs a group of painters to use a specific scaffolding on the exterior of the house.
+If the workers use the scaffolding as requested and it collapses, the homeowner may be liable for the painters' injuries.

 Make the Most of Your Claim